danielo83996/FlightSystemDB/README.md

 ### Future Enhancements
 List potential features to add in the future:
-* Add more datasets
+* allow for customerIDs to be reuesed
-* Improve accuracy
+* display the reservation the customer has made
-* Deploy the project on a cloud service
+* Deploy the project on a cloud server for it to be better simulated

 ## Status
 Clearly state the current status of your project: